rbrown29/Oregon-Hikes/README.md

 * view the json data at localhost:3001/trailsData
 * view the json data at localhost:3001/bikingData
 * Internet search for more information on the hike, or the area.
+* View a 3D Terrain Elevation map of the hike.
+* View a Data map of the hike.
+* View a 2D and 3D google earth map of the hike.
+* View a video of the hike.

 ### Maps, links, and Videos on the site
 * YouTube